Defining “Reasonable Security” Standards: Understanding Current Cybersecurity Threats, Data Transfers Rules, and AI Compliance with Data Privacy Laws

 • Assessing vendors and vendor contracts for covered data transactions

-• How the DOJ Rule relates to state consumer privacy laws and data broker laws as well as the Protecting Americans’ Data from Foreign Adversaries Act
+• How the Bulk Data Rule relates to state consumer privacy laws and other laws, and how the Bulk Data Rule has been used in lawsuits

 Session IV – Legal Compliance and Enforcement Trends at the Intersection of AI & Data Privacy – Dhara Shah